Efficient Algorithm for Sparse Fourier Transform of Generalized $q$-ary Functions: Introduction

-Despite this progress, in many applications, $f$ is defined over the product of spaces comprised of alphabets with different sizes.
-We call such functions $f:\mathbb{Z}_{q_1} \times \mathbb{Z}_{q_2} \times \cdots \times \mathbb{Z}_{q_n} \rightarrow \mathbb{R}$, which map from the product of spaces with different alphabet sizes to real numbers, \emph{generalized $q$-ary functions}.
-For instance, consider a length-$n$ protein sequence, which can be naturally encoded as a $q$-ary sequence in $\mathbb{Z}_{q=20}^n$ for 20 amino acids.
-When predicting the protein's fitness from the sequence, it is common to assume that only a fraction of the amino acids in each protein site are predictive~\cite{sarkisyan2016local}.
-In these cases, the protein fitness function is best modeled as a generalized $q$-ary function.
-As another example, consider interactions between a protein, with an alphabet of $20$ amino acids, and a DNA sequence, with an alphabet of $4$ nucleotides.
-These interactions can only be defined using generalized $q$-ary functions with $q_i \in \{4,20\}$.

-The sparse Fourier transform of a generalized $q$-ary function $f$ can be computed naively using existing algorithms by setting $q_\text{max}=\max_i{q_i}$ and treating the underlying function as $q_\text{max}$-ary.
-However, this approach superficially inflates the problem's dimensionality from $\prod_{i=1}^n q_i$ to $q_\text{max}^n$ with no change to the number of non-zero Fourier coefficients $S$, leading to a substantial increase in the sample and computational complexity.
-For example, modeling protein fitness using a generalized $q$-ary function by focusing on the subset of amino acids predictive of a protein function results in more than two folds reduction in the problem dimensionality, from $q_\text{max}^{n=12} = 8.9 \times 10^{12}$ to $\prod_{i=1}^{n=12} q_i = 8.6 \times 10^{10}$ (for more details see Fig.~\ref{fig:gfp_figures}).
+Despite their importance, no efficient algorithm currently exists for computing the Fourier transform of generalized $q$-ary functions.
+This algorithm would enable several advances, including scalable methods to identify biological interactions in proteins~\cite{brookes2022sparsity,poelwijk2016context}, explain machine learning models~\cite{tsui2024shapzero,tsui2024recovering}, and regularize neural networks in the spectral domain~\cite{aghazadeh2021epistatic,gorji2023walshhadamardregularizer}.
+Existing workarounds naively require treating the underlying function as $q_\text{max}$-ary with $q_\text{max}=\max_i{q_i}$, which inflates the problem's dimensionality from $\prod_{i=1}^n q_i$ to $q_\text{max}^n$ with no change to the number of non-zero Fourier coefficients $S$.
+This leads to a substantial increase in sample and computational complexity.
+For example, modeling protein fitness using a generalized $q$-ary function by focusing on the subset of amino acids predictive of a protein function reduces the problem dimensionality by two orders of magnitude, from $q_\text{max}^{n=12} = 8.9 \times 10^{12}$ to $\prod_{i=1}^{n=12} q_i = 8.6 \times 10^{10}$.
 This effect is exacerbated as $n$ grows, making the computation of an otherwise feasible Fourier transform inaccessible due to sample and computational overheads.

-In this paper, we consider the problem of computing the sparse Fourier transform of a generalized $q$-ary function $f$, which can be expressed as:
+Herein, we develop a novel algorithm to efficiently compute the sparse Fourier transform of a generalized $q$-ary function.
+We can express any generalized $q$-ary function $f$ as: